Betty Astell: Stage and film

-Astell's made her London stage debut in John Galsworthy's Escape (1928).
+Astell made her London stage debut in John Galsworthy's Escape (1928).
 She performed in revues through the 1940s, including Magic Carpet (1943) and Keep Going (1944).

 Astell first appeared in film in 1932, in A Tight Corner with Frank Pettingell.
 She stayed active in film through the 1930s, appearing in two dozen films.
 In 1942, the Fletchers were familiar enough to a wide audience to make a wartime newsreel clip together, honouring farmers.
 Her last film role came in 1948, when she returned to the screen in A Piece of Cake, co-starring with her husband.

 Astell also wrote and produced pantomimes at the Ashcroft Theatre in Croydon, including Dick Whittington, Mother Goose, Sleeping Beauty, Cinderella, and Aladdin.

 Personal life

 Astell was married to entertainer Cyril Fletcher for more than 60 years, from 18 May 1941 until his death on 1 January 2005.
 They had a daughter, actress/comedian Jill Fletcher, born in 1945.
 Astell died in a hospital near her home in Guernsey, aged 93 years, nearly seven months after the death of her husband.